John Patler: American National Party and Kill!

 Both Burros and Patler caused unity problems in the ANP in 1961, due to what Rockwell biographer William H. Schmaltz described as their "continual scheming".
 Ralph Grandinetti, Patler, and Burros constantly accused other members of being spies for the Jews; Foss grew to dislike the three as a result.
 Patler and Burros later got Foss demoted over a disciplinary infraction, leading to him leaving headquarters.
 Patler became the editor of the National Socialist Bulletin.
 Following an incident over the Official Stormtrooper's Manual, with Burros and Patler editing it in a manner Rockwell viewed as overly self-promotional, they left the party in November.

 Burros and Patler moved to New York City, where they launched a magazine called Kill! which was "dedicated to the annihilation of the enemies of the white people".
 The magazine was an outlet for attacking other members of the movement.
 Alongside Kill! the two founded their own splinter group, the American National Party.
 Their party was functionally a duplicate of the ANP, and never had more than a few members.
 In New York City Patler's marriage degraded and they divorced.
 Von Gundlach took custody of their children.

-In 1962, as part of the American National Party, Patler was arrested and convicted of disorderly conduct for picketing an integration rally in New Jersey.
-He spent 10 days in jail.
-Burros and he had a falling out when Burros decided to watch football instead of picketing Eleanor Roosevelt's funeral with him.
+In 1962, as part of a demonstration held by the American National Party, Patler was arrested for picketing an integration rally in New Jersey.
+Patler was convicted and sentenced to 10 days in jail; while in jail he went on hunger strike.
+Burros and Patler had a falling out when Burros decided to watch football instead of picketing Eleanor Roosevelt's funeral with him.
 Patler protested alone, was arrested, and spent 90 days in jail.
 Their ANP dissolved less than a year after it had been created and the magazine ended after four issues; the whole last issue, written by Patler, proclaimed that Rockwell was right and said the American national Party was dissolved.
 Burros stayed in New York, while Patler returned to the American Nazi Party in early 1963.
 Burros later killed himself in 1965 when The New York Times revealed that he was Jewish.